MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 ## Status of a snapshot debugging session

 Clicking on the status bar icon or pressing **Shift+F4**  will bring up a list of all available snapshots.
-The status list will show the state of a snapshot debugged session.
+The status list will show the state of a snapshot-debugged session.

 A snapshot debugging session can be in one of the three states: